browserengineering/book/book/forms.md

 First, in HTML there is a `form` element, which contains `input` elements,[^or-others] which in turn can be edited by the user.
-So a form might be written like this:
+So a form might be written like this (see results in Figure 1):

 [^or-others]: There are other elements similar to `input`, such as
     `select` and `textarea`.
 They work similarly enough; they just